Butterfly savanna beginning to take wing at Keystone Ancient Forest

 A natural fit

-Deep in the cross-timbers forest, the wide-open savanna seems almost out of place, but Medlin said maps of the site from the 1930s, ’40s and ’50s show a natural savanna on the top of the hill.
+Deep in the cross-timbers forest, the wide-open savanna seems almost out of place in the thick forest, but Medlin said maps of the site from the 1930s, ‘40s and ‘50s show a natural savanna on the top of the hill.

 A savanna is defined not as being treeless, as many might think, he said, but as the buffer between prairie and forest.